Introduction to Join Reorder

 As t1 and t3 have different data volumes and distribution, these two execution orders might show different performances.

-Instance of Join Reorder algorithm
+Example: the greedy algorithm of Join Reorder

 First, TiDB obtains all the nodes that participates in the join operation, and sorts the nodes in the ascending order of row numbers.